Former Vogue Editor Andre Leon Talley Scorches Boss Anna Wintour in New Memoir

 Calling her “empress Wintour,” he continues: “I wonder, when she goes home alone at night, is she miserable?
 Does she feel alone?”

-The 70-year-old said he felt “thrown to the curb” by the famously frosty Vogue editor, known as the implicit inspiration of The Devil Wears Prada and sometimes referred to as “Nuclear Wintour” by tabloids.
+The 70-year-old said he felt “thrown to the curb” by the famously frosty Vogue editor, known as the implicit inspiration of The Devil Wears Prada and sometimes referred to as “Nuclear Wintour” in the tabloids.

 The two are, according to Talley, only in cursory contact with one another despite decades of friendship since they started working together in 1983.